adamnagel/qudt-for-domain-tools/qudt4dt/qudt4dt_server/README.md

 ###Instructions
 - use 'ant run' to start the server.
 - use 'ant -p' to show the whole command set.
-- to create a war package for servlet, run 'ant war' and we recommand using Jetty as web server.
+- to create a war package for servlet, run 'ant war' and we recommend using Jetty as web server.